- Introduction to causal inference Read

 who received citalopram in level 1 of the STAR*D experiment had received

 a different medication.

-- Use the blocks to stratify impact of treatment on remission.
+- Calculate the unconfounded impact of antidepressant(s) on

 For additional information (not part of the required reading), please see the following links:

 Causation, bias and confounding Read►

 Causal analysis in epidemiology

 - Counterfactual thinking deficit